Benefits of using the User ID feature

 User ID views include a set of Cross Device reports, which aren’t available in other reporting views.
 These reports give you the tools and metrics you need to analyze how users engage with your content on different devices over the course of multiple sessions.

-If you set up your User ID in conjunction with your authentication system, you can use the User ID view and Cross Device reports can help you get a better understanding of your signed-in users.
+If you set up User ID in conjunction with your authentication system, the User ID view and Cross Device reports can help you get a better understanding of your signed-in users.

 Find relationships between your acquisitions, engagement, and conversions